YAML configuration

 Built-in Tools

-Configure filesystem and bash tool permissions via the tools field:
+Configure filesystem, bash, and artifact tools via the tools field:

 tools: